 The group applies the IFRS 9 simplified approach to measuring expected credit losses, which uses a lifetime expected loss allowance for all receivables.
-However, as at 30 September 2020, the group has considered the impact of COVID-19 on the factors that may influence the credit risk of its customer base, including the default risk associated with the industry and country in which customers operate.
+However, the group has considered the impact of COVID-19 on the factors that may influence the credit risk of its customer base, including the default risk associated with the industry and country in which customers operate.
 During the current year, the group has individually considered the situation of each customer and provided extension in the payment terms for certain customers.
-The group will continue to individually assess the situation as more reliable data becomes available and accordingly may change the payment terms for certain customers in the subsequent reporting periods.